imManish/laravel-vue-sample/readme.md

 ##Cloning
 To clone the TMS project to your local machine, run the following command

-`git clone --recursive -b dev-master git@github.com:imManish/laravel-vue-sample.git /your_desired_location`
+`git clone --recursive -b master git@github.com:imManish/laravel-vue-sample.git /your_desired_location`

 This will also clone the submodules attached to this project.
 The submodules will clone from the *dev-master* branch, in a **detached** state.